aurelia-contrib/aurelia-combo/README.md

 It uses [keymaster](https://github.com/madrobby/keymaster) underneath to support keyboard short-cut.
 Read it to understand the supported short-cut format.

+> aurelia-combo has an embedded keymaster which contains unpublished fixes and additional fix on removing registered event handlers.

+Note @combo decorator inject piece of code into two Aurelia lifecycle callbacks: attached and detached.
+This means @combo only works on Aurelia custom elements or components.
+It doesn't work on generic JavaScript classes which has no attached/detached callbacks.

 ```js
 import {combo} from 'aurelia-combo';
 export class MyVm {